 A monster swell saw 700 runners be greeted with challenging coastal conditions which turned this event into what was dubbed a “duathlon”.

 An extra high tided saw many runners including myself having to rock hop along beach sections, much to the amusement of surfers and big wave spectators, and other runners out of course.

 With the first kilometre of the half along the beach at Point Addis, it didn’t take long before I was hit by a rogue wave.
 I had wet feet from there on in.

 I sent a message to Tom to let him know, that not only was I already soaking wet, I was also hot.
 I would end up changing tops at Anglesea.

 He had forewarned me that there would be a river crossing.
 As I had wet feet already, I wasn’t fazed by this.
 However, I was one of the few runners who knew what was up ahead having been already pre-warned.

 While many runners were taking their shoes and socks off to cross the river, I didn’t see the point.
 I already had wet feet and trying to get wet socks back on, yeah no thanks.

 The water wasn’t deep but the current was strong.
-I was laughing the whole time, was it was so ridiculous, all you could do was laugh.
+I was laughing the whole time, as it was so ridiculous, all I could do was laugh.